Santiago-Labs/go-ocsf/README.md

 - ⚙️ Converts security event data into OCSF-compliant format
 - 📦 Supports JSON and Parquet output formats
 - ☁️ Direct integration with AWS S3 for cloud storage
-- 🖥️ Simple CLI tool and Go library usage
+- 🖥️ Use as a CLI tool or Go library

 ## Installation